verveed/iframe-broadcaster/readme.md

 > For error events only

 The stack at the time an error fired in the child iframe context.

+#### e.data.value

+> Only available when an event was dispatched from an element with a value property.

+The value property of the element that was dispatched.

+#### e.data.checked

+> Only available when an event was dispatched from an element with a checked property.

+The checked property of the element that was dispatched.

+#### e.data.selectedIndex

+> Only available when an event was dispatched from an element with a selectedIndex property.

+The selectedIndex property of the element that was dispatched.

 Future Work
 -----------